-We are launching a new series of free, in-person governance events for people from Ethnic Communities who want to deepen their understanding of public sector governance in Aotearoa New Zealand.
-While the series is primarily designed for those with governance experience aiming to progress into senior public sector board roles, some events will also welcome emerging leaders who are building their pathway into governance.
+We are launching a new series of free, in-person governance sessions for people from Ethnic Communities who want to deepen their understanding of public sector governance in Aotearoa New Zealand.
+While the series is primarily designed for those with governance experience aiming to progress into senior public sector board roles, some will also welcome emerging leaders who are building their pathway into governance.

 Why attend